Multivariate Boosted Trees and Applications to Forecasting and Control: Introduction

 \subsection{Contributions}

-We have extended the formulation of boosted trees parameter space fitting to the multivariate and non-constant response cases.
+We have extended the formulation of boosted trees to the multivariate and non-constant response cases.
 This goes beyond popular gradient boosting libraries, which adopt a univariate and constant response paradigm.
 To the best of our knowledge, no one has ever presented a non-constant response MBT.
-This new method allows us to arbitrarily regularize the covariance structure of the outputs, induce smoothness, consistency and functional relations, which are relevant properties for many applications.\\ In section \ref{sec:quantile_th}, we introduce a smoothed formulation of the quantile loss and show its superiority in terms of modelling quantiles in the tails of the target distribution and crossings of the predicted quantile.
-A second linear-quadratic formulation of the quantile loss for trees is also introduced, and we show that its minimizers are the quantiles of the fitted distribution, independently from its shape.
+This new method allows us to arbitrarily regularize the covariance structure of the outputs and induce smoothness, which are relevant features for many applications.\\ In section \ref{sec:quantile_th}, we introduce a smoothed formulation of the quantile loss and show its superiority in terms of expected quantile loss and crossings of the predicted quantile.
 In section \ref{sec:hierarchical_th}, we introduce a new approach for hierarchical forecasting, which takes into account previous forecast error, and show that this method is better compared to other state-of-the-art algorithms for the first prediction steps.
 This is possible thanks to the introduction of a consistent non-constant response function.
-Finally, in section \ref{sec:vsc_th}, as an example of application, we present a way to fit voltage sensitivity coefficients for electrical distribution networks through boosted trees, while retaining their theoretical linear formulation.
+Finally, in section \ref{sec:vsc_th}, as an example of application, we present a way to fit voltage sensitivity coefficients for electrical distribution networks through boosted trees, while retaining their linear form w.r.t. the active and reactive powers.
 The fit is based on few exogenous variables, and we show that robustness to input variable noise makes this approach suitable for control application.
+The algorithm has been released as a python package under MIT license, and it is freely available at \url{https://github.com/supsi-dacd-isaac/mbtr}.
+All the code used for running the experiments presented in the paper, including the code for generating the figures, is available at \url{https://github.com/supsi-dacd-isaac/mbtr_experiments}.
+All the used datasets are freely accessible, and directly downloaded by the experiment's code.
+The dataset used for the numerical experiments can be downloaded from \url{https://zenodo.org/record/4108561#.YEeukVmYWV5} and \url{https://zenodo.org/record/4549296#.YEeuvFmYWV4}.